tonyhffong/Lint.jl/README.md

 [![Lint](http://pkg.julialang.org/badges/Lint_0.5.svg)](http://pkg.julialang.org/?pkg=Lint&ver=0.5)

-Lint.jl is a tool to hunt for imperfections and dodgy structures that could be improved.
+Lint.jl is a tool that uses static analysis to assist in the development process by detecting common bugs and potential issues.

 ## Installation